sfmict/MountsJournal_Classic/README.md

 * Sorting mounts for use in fly, ground and water areas.
 * One-button mount summoning in all areas.
-* Filter Hidden For Character.
+* Filter hidden by the player.
 * Filter mounts by type.
 * Filter mounts by selected.
 * Filter mounts by faction.